-Abandoned cart.
+- Abandoned cart.
 Sometimes customers add a few items to their cart on your store but leave the website before making the purchase.
-These are abandoned carts.
+This is called an abandoned cart.

 What are some examples of ecommerce buzzwords that are synonyms?

-One platform might brand their automation tool as advanced automation, and their competitor might call their’s trigger-based automation.
-These terms both describe your software’s automated reaction to a website visitor’s action.
+- One platform might brand its automation tool as "advanced automation," and its competitor might call it "trigger-based automation."
+These terms both describe your software's automated reaction to a website visitor's action.
 An example is your system sending an email as soon as a customer fills out an online form.

 If you ever come across a buzzword you don't fully understand, be sure to ask the software provider for clarification.
 If you don't know what tools you're being presented with, you won't be able to make an informed decision on the right ecommerce platform for your company's needs.

 Why is it important to understand ecommerce buzzwords?